pypa/pipx/docs/explanation/how-pipx-works.md

 into `~/.local/share/man/man[1-9]`.
 As long as `~/.local/bin/` is on your `PATH`, the new commands are available globally, and on systems with `man` support the pages are accessible too.

+For a `.py` source with PEP 723 metadata, pipx builds a temporary wheel containing the script and its declared dependencies.
+Both the pip and uv backends install it into a normal managed environment. pipx then discards the wheel and records the original file path or URL so reinstall and upgrade can rebuild it.

 Adding the `--global` flag to any `pipx` command executes the action in global scope, exposing the app to all system users.
 See the [configuration reference](../how-to/configure-paths.md#-global-argument) for details.
 Note that this is not available on Windows.